SNAP Benefits in North Carolina: How to Apply and Qualify

 In-Person Application

-If you prefer face-to-face assistance, you can apply at your local county office.
-Staff can answer your questions and help you complete the paperwork on-site, offering direct support.
+If you prefer face-to-face help, you can apply in person at your county's Department of Social Services (DSS) office.
+Staff can answer questions and guide you through the required paperwork.

 Mail-In Application